jonasjohansson/11.igem.se/pages/wiki/project/results-lysogenic-module.md

 ### Growth curve

-{% image "/static/img/wiki/project/results-lysogenic-module-02.jpeg", "Figure 1.
-Growth curve of the BBa_K3024004 in different arabinose concentrations (0%,-0.4%) over the course of 10 hours.
+{% image "https://2019.igem.org/wiki/images/c/c0/T--Stockholm--results-lysogenic-module-02.jpeg", "**Figure 1.** Growth curve of the BBa_K3024004 in different arabinose concentrations (0%,-0.4%) over the course of 10 hours.
 AraC3, empty vector was used as negative control.
 Absorbance OD600 was measured in 5 min cycles in a FluOstar plate reader, set to orbital shaking before each cycle." %}

 ### Fluorescence readout

-{% image "/static/img/wiki/project/results-lysogenic-module-03.jpeg", "Figure 2.
-ClariOstar measurement of mRFP(ex:550-20/em:605-40).
+{% image "https://2019.igem.org/wiki/images/9/94/T--Stockholm--results-lysogenic-module-03.jpeg", "**Figure 2.** ClariOstar measurement of mRFP(ex:550-20/em:605-40).
 Cells were grown in a plate-reader at 37°C for 10 hours, 120 cycles with 5 min intervals, 20 flashes for each cycle.
 Samples 0%-0.4% are replicates of BBa_K3024004.
 AraC3 empty vector was used as negative control.
 As a positive control we used the RFP coding device, BBa_J04450 in the pB1C3 backbone." %}

 ### Western blot

-{% image "/static/img/wiki/project/results-lysogenic-module-04.jpg", "Figure 3.
-Western blot of BBa_K3024004.
+{% image "https://2019.igem.org/wiki/images/3/37/T--Stockholm--results-lysogenic-module-04.jpeg", "**Figure 3.** Western blot of BBa_K3024004.
 Transfected TOP10 cells were grown in LB-media for 5 hours at 37°C. Samples were collected at 1.
 180 min, 2.
 240 min and 3.
 300 min.
 L= ladder -C= negative control. +C x= positive control for RFP only.
 Anti-GAPDH was used as a loading control." %}